 - Read about:- Makemake Facts: Dwarf planet Makemake

 These are the 5 dwarf planets in our solar system recognized and considered by IAU.
-There are thousands of more objects in the solar system to discover that maybe a dwarf planet or most likely it.
+There are thousands of more objects in the solar system to discover that may be a dwarf planet or most likely it.

 Anyone can definitely see your enthusiasm for planets in the work you write.
 The world hopes for even more passionate writers like you who are not afraid to say how they believe.
 Always go after your heart.
 Planets Education is the Best.